cnc45333/cs1302-ce27-1/README.md

 ## Exercise Steps

-1. Once each group member has completed the Getting Started steps, pick an ordering for the group members (e.g., Group Member 1, Group Member 2, etc.).
+1. Once each group member has completed the **Getting Started steps**, pick an ordering for the group members (e.g., Group Member 1, Group Member 2, etc.).
    If a step is being performed by one group member, then everyone is expected to watch, pay attention, and take notes.